zoan/appstem-project/README.md

 #### Continued / Future Development

 - If I were to continue working on the project and extend upon it I would explore the follow features/ideas:
+  - explore using other helpful libraries like `react-query` for data fetching and Zustand/Jotai for state management
+  - add more features that give the user more feedback
+    - handle display of loading state in a more elegant way
+    - display more values returned from the API that can be useful like "Total images loaded", "# of pages", etc.
   - leverage unused parts of the Image API to add features like:
     - using `order` to add a sorting feature
     - using `category` and `colors` to implement a filtering feature
   - add an `X` button that can clear the current search query
+  - add testing
+  - improve error handling and messaging
+    - currently my app does not handle any errors or limiations involved with rate-limiting, it would be interesting to dive more into this in terms of scaling to a large number of users

 ---